 Ohio County Sheriff’s Office personnel will be available to demonstrate each exercise to you with the exception of the run and swim test just prior to your exam.
 It is recommended to wear appropriate clothing and shoes for the Physical Agility testing process.
-Long pants, long sleeve shirt, and towel are required for the swim portion of the test.
+Long pants, long sleeve shirts, and towel are required for the swim portion of the test.

 PHYSICAL AGILITY TEST STANDARDS